About the CWCC

 General questions

-12. What are the legal issues surrounding downloads from this site?
+What are the legal issues surrounding downloads from this site?

-We have been given permission to cover and distribute songs freely, but be sure to respect copyright laws.
 Once you’ve downloaded the songs, you’re free to share them with others.
 Bands that have submitted their work to this site are fully aware that it will be distributed.

 If you want to use any of the artwork for any purpose beyond just printing it for yourself, please email us for permission.
 Unlike the other stuff, the artwork is protected by copyright.

-14. I don’t like some of the covers!
+I don’t like some of the covers!
 How do you choose which songs to feature?

-15. How did you put this site together?
+How did you put this site together?

-Since most of our work was done over a decade ago, this is going to sound pretty old school.
-The songs are encoded into 192 kbps mp3s using Exact Audio Copy.
+Since most of our work was done long ago, this is going to sound pretty old school.
+The early submissions were encoded from CD into 192 kbps mp3s using Exact Audio Copy.
 In more recent times, we’ve been accepting songs at higher bitrates and trying to re-encode some of the oldies as time permits.

-Site graphics are done in Photoshop using Dan Loeffelbein’s original cover art as a basis.
+Site graphics were done in Photoshop using Dan Loeffelbein’s original cover art as a basis.
 The fonts used in Dan’s artwork and our site graphics (Pricedown and Zero Twos) were created by Ray Larabie and used by license.
 Everything else is in the public domain unless stated otherwise on the site.

-16. Who is Lisa Maree?
+Who is Lisa Maree?

 In a post to Texture, Heather Parsons wrote, “I just wanted to say, in a public forum, that Lisa Maree was one of the bravest, strongest, and most incredible people I have ever had the pleasure of conversing with … She was funny, candid, and she tried to protect some of the people she cared about most from her illness because she thought that was what would be best.
-Lisa Maree was a survivor, and she never stopped fighting her illness … She won, because she never gave up. … She was made of the good stuff; “a fierce soul.”
+Lisa Maree was a survivor, and she never stopped fighting her illness … She won, because she never gave up. … She was made of the good stuff; ‘a fierce soul.'”

 Hi and thanks for keeping CW Alive and well in the Covers Comp.
 I have the original and I downloaded all the ones from this new site though most are the same.
 I did come across a few changes and wanted to know if you could fill us in on why some are gone and some are added?
 And has there been others that have been available over the years that are no longer part of this Compilation.
 I didn’t realize it was an ever expandable thing, which I think is great so Thanks very much for your dedication & any other info you could share, please do.
 If for any reason you don’t have these other 2 entries from the original ( and there are 5 new ones that I didn’t have) and want them, just let me know and I will get them to you.
 I assume you just cant post them for some reason but of somehow you need them, just let me know.
 Since I cant upload a pic of the old vs new tracks, I will list them below.